 - 1. The Branch Manager may invite you to meet to discuss and hopefully resolve your complaint.
 We will do this within 5 days. - 2.
 If you do not want a meeting or it is not possible, the Branch Manager will send you a detailed reply to your complaint.
 This will include his/her suggestions for resolving the matter.
-He/she will do this within 5 days of completing his investigation.
+He/she will do this within 5 days of completing their investigation.

-If your compliant is not resolved to your satisfaction, please send your complaint in writing to Sarah Andrews (Compliance Manager/DSO) - sarah.andrews@gsleducation.com.
+If your complaint is not resolved to your satisfaction, please send your complaint in writing to our HR team: HR@gsleducation.com.